Scientific Name: Antilocapra americana peninsularis

 Pronghorn are the only surviving members of the family Antilocapridae, a group of hoofed animals that appeared in the Pleistocene age (10,000 to 1.8 million years ago).
 They occupy a niche between deer and goats, and are the only animals with branched horns (not antlers).

-STATUS: Peninsular pronghorn are endangered.
-Once numbering in the thousands, today approximately 250 survive in the wild.
+STATUS: Peninsular pronghorn are critically endangered.
+Once numbering in the thousands, today approximately 150 survive in the wild.
 Cattle ranching and livestock fencing prevent their natural movement and reduce favorable habitats.
 Human development and drought are also threats.
 Since 2000, the Los Angeles Zoo has participated in the Peninsular Pronghorn Recovery Project in the Vizcaino Desert Biosphere Reserve of Baja California Sur, Mexico.
 In addition, the L.A.
 Zoo’s breeding herd is part of a Species Survival Plan for peninsular pronghorns.

 HABITAT: Peninsular pronghorn live in deserts and semi-deserts of Baja California.